-Dennis Carey is Vice Chairman of Korn/Ferry International.
+Dennis Carey is Vice Chairman of Korn/Ferry International, and accomplished author.

-In the last few years, he has also led major Board rebuilds primarily as a result of IPO’s, and spin-outs.
-These include Phillips 66 as it spun out of Conoco; Carlyle as it launched its IPO; Visteon, Delphi, and Lehman Brothers as they emerged from bankruptcy; Goldman Sachs as they launched their IPO; Tyco International which required a complete rebuild after the current CEOs recruitment in 2002; and then rebuilds for all their spin companies including, Covidien, TE Connectivity and ADT; as well as the ITT spin-offs Exelis and Xylem, among others.
+Mr. Carey has also spearheaded major Board reconstructions due to IPO’s and spin-outs.
+Companies include Phillips 66 as it spun out of Conoco; Carlyle as it launched its IPO; Visteon, Delphi, and Lehman Brothers as they emerged from bankruptcy; Goldman Sachs as they launched their IPO; Tyco International which required a complete rebuild after the current CEOs recruitment in 2002; and then rebuilds for all their spin companies including, Covidien, TE Connectivity and ADT; as well as the ITT spin-offs Exelis and Xylem, among others.
 He has personally served over 75 Fortune listed companies recruiting for their boards.

 Mr. Carey’s board affiliations include NextGenTV, Airclic, and ScanLife.
 He formerly served as a director of Closure Medical, which was sold to Johnson & Johnson.